The time has come to show and discuss the findings of your research. How to structure this part of your dissertation?

 Dissertations can have different structures, as you can see in the dissertation structure guide.

-Many dissertations are organised by sections.
+Many dissertations are organised with sections undertaking certain functions.
 In this case, we suggest three options.
 Note that, if within your course you have been instructed to use a specific structure, you should do that.
 Also note that sometimes there is considerable freedom on the structure, so you can come up with other structures too.

 A) More common for scientific dissertations and quantitative methods: